Mark Carney urged to drop US fighter jet contract despite Trump threats

 Canada first agreed to purchase 88 F-35A advanced fighter jets from US manufacturer Lockheed Martin in 2022, with the country initially committing to funding 16 deliverable jets.

-The programme ran into challenges, taking longer than expected to manufacture the jets, while a 2025 initial audit of the deal found that the program had risen to $27.7 billion (£20.4 billion) in cost – up from its initial $19 billion (£14 billion).
+The programme ran into challenges, taking longer than expected to manufacture the jets, while a 2025 initial audit of the deal found that the program had risen to $27.7bn (£20.4bn) in cost – up from its initial $19bn (£14bn).

 Join our commenting forum